Please call 020 7353 6802 or complete the form below:

-JH (Jamaica) UKUT: The Upper Tribunal, consisting of a panel, accepted the argument that the reported case of RLP (BAH revisited – expeditious justice) Jamaica UKUT 330, which held that even egregious delay by the SSHD was immaterial to the public interest of deportation, was given per incuriam and should no longer be followed.
+JH (Sierra Leone) UKUT: The Upper Tribunal, consisting of a panel, accepted the argument that the reported case of RLP (BAH revisited – expeditious justice) Jamaica UKUT 330, which held that even egregious delay by the SSHD was immaterial to the public interest of deportation, was given per incuriam and should no longer be followed.

 NM (Somalia) UKUT: The Upper Tribunal granted permission for judicial review the SSHD’s decision to certify NM’s human rights claim and to deport him.
 Lawrence relied on CI (Nigeria) v The Secretary of State for the Home Department EWCA Civ 2027 to argue that NM, who had lived in the UK since age 9, had a realistic prospect of success in the First-tier Tribunal notwithstanding his multiple convictions.